simpleanalytics/docs/_docs/10_general/what-we-collect.md

 ### Do Not Track

-> We skip when Do Not Track is enabled
+> We skip when Do-Not-Track is enabled

-The <a href="https://en.wikipedia.org/wiki/Do_Not_Track">Do Not Track</a> setting requests that a web application disables either its tracking or cross-site user tracking of an individual user. <a href="https://simpleanalytics.com/no-tracking">We never track</a> your users, but by default we also skip requests with the Do Not Track enabled.
-The stats will not include visitors with the Do Not Track enabled.
+The <a href="https://en.wikipedia.org/wiki/Do_Not_Track">Do Not Track</a> setting requests that a web application disables either its tracking or cross-site user tracking of an individual user. <a href="https://simpleanalytics.com/no-tracking">We never track</a> your users, but by default we also skip requests with Do-Not-Track enabled.
+The stats will not include visitors when Do-Not-Track is enabled.
 Read more on [how to disable](/dnt) this behavior.